 Regular Council – Public Hearing

-When an application for change to an official community plan or zoning by-law is received, a public hearing is held in order for local residents to provide input that will assist Council in the decision making process.
-These open meetings are held on Monday evenings and are live-streamed via channel 4 on the Shaw cable network to homes in Surrey.
+When an application for change to an official community plan or zoning bylaw is received, a public hearing is held in order for local residents to provide input that will assist Council in the decision making process.
+These open meetings are held on Monday evenings and are simultaneously live-streamed on our website.
+Videos of proceedings are also available for two years following the meeting.

 Special (Regular) Council

 This is a brief meeting held in order to close the next meeting to the public and explain why.
 A Closed meeting is also called an 'In-Camera' meeting although the meeting is not filmed.